Why Are We Here?

 It seems like knowing yourself is a good idea.
 Or, actually: not knowing yourself seems like a pretty bad idea.

 So, getting to know yourself could be a way to spend time that isn't a total waste.
 (But how?
-We explore that here.)
+We explore some of that here.)

 If there is some kind of meaning to all this, and if we are here for a reason or purpose, then it means that we probably have some sense that we ought to act a certain way, or live our lives in such a way that we're singing in tune or living in harmony with that purpose.

 Or if we decide that that purpose involves something like "love" or "God" or solving the problem of life or attaining spiritual enlightenment or even just trying to ease a little bit of suffering here and there, then there may be some new realms to explore in those areas as well.
-Maybe by running a few experiments yourself.
+Maybe by running a few experiments yourself, which might yield some fruit along the lines of experiential spirituality or antifragile happiness.

 "There are only four questions of value in life, Don Octavio.